Dart Award Entry Guidelines

 Two awards of $5,000 will be made to the winning teams for division among those who contributed to the winning entry.
 Division shall be according to each team member’s contribution to the winning entry as determined by the executive editor, producer or other responsible lead manager.

-Team members entitled to share in the prize include reporters, photographers, copy editors, graphic artists and editors who served as team leaders as well as any other staff members who assisted in the creation of the entry and are named on the online application form.
+Team members entitled to share in the prize include reporters, photographers, copy editors, graphic artists and editors who served as team leaders as well as any other staff members who assisted in the creation of the entry and are named on the online entry form.

-The judging panel is comprised of distinguished journalists, a victim advocate or similar representative and the president-elect of the International Society for Traumatic Stress Studies.
+The judging panel is comprised of distinguished journalists, a victim/survivor advocate or similar representative and the president-elect of the International Society for Traumatic Stress Studies.
 Finalists are determined by judging committees comprised of journalists, media experts and Dart Center staff.

 Judges will select two Dart Award winners.
 Judges may consider diversity of media formats in determining winners.

 - Exhibit the highest standards of journalistic excellence.

 - Portray victims and survivors of trauma with sensitivity and insight.

 - Inform readers about the ways individuals react to and cope with emotional trauma.